nikitavoloboev/alfred-learn-anything/readme.md

 ![](http://i.imgur.com/I8h0tTd.png)

-Clicking on mind maps inside (results with 🗺) will let you see the contents of that mind map in Alfred.
+Clicking on results with 🗺 will let you see the contents of that mind map in Alfred.

 ## 4. Search through my personal research